-1. Pray they will keep their eyes on God.
+1. Pray for church leaders that they will keep their eyes on God.

 King Jehoshaphat faced three combined enemy armies, and he did not know what to do—except to lock his eyes on God.
 That’s the answer any time we have no clue about next steps.